mapofzones/docs/docs/processor.md

 # Tx processor

-The MoZ processor is a standalone process that listens to a queue for new blocks.
+The MoZ processor is a standalone process that listens to a queue in [message broker](broker.md) for new blocks and writes changes to the [database core tables](database.md#core-tables).
 There can be multiple processors.
 In this case, every processor must listen to his own queue.

 ## Responsiblities